24 Hours in Cherokee: Essentials for Those Short on Time

 Explore the Cultural District

 We spent the rest of the afternoon (before checking into our hotel) exploring the town, particularly the Cultural District.
-One of our favorite things to do when we travel is poke through all of the tourist area souvenir shops looking for the best refrigerator magnet souvenirs.
+One of our favorite things to do when we travel is poke through all the tourist area souvenir shops looking for the best refrigerator magnet souvenirs.
 We often pick up new Christmas tree ornaments on our travels as well.

 Other things to do in Cherokee’s Cultural District include